Andouillette

 Andouillettes are generally made from the large intestine and are 7-10 cm in diameter.
 True andouillettes are rarely seen outside France and have a strong, distinctive odour coming from the colon.
-Although sometimes repellent to the uninitiated, the scent is prized by its devotees.
+Although sometimes repellent to the uninitiated (and the initiated), the scent is prized by its devotees which can also be said for the texture.

 When made with the small intestine, they are a plump sausage generally about 25 mm in diameter.

 Ingredients and history

 The original composition of "andouillette sausages" is unknown and there is no record of the andouillette's composition from earlier than the nineteenth century.
 Nineteenth-century dictionaries simply describe them as "small andouilles" (petites andouilles).

 During recent decades, a range of differently composed andouillettes have been offered by charcuterie producers; the principal differences concern the primary ingredients used, whether pork, veal, or a mixture of the two.
 During the twenty-first century the incorporation of veal, historically the more costly meat ingredient, has been banned in response to concerns over BSE.
 Some French regions, such as Cambrésis (the area surrounding Cambrai) and Lyonnais, were still including veal right up to the ban.
 In other regions, pork has been the only meat in an andouillette for more than a century; such is the case with the "andouillette of Troyes", which is currently the type of andouillette most likely to be encountered in national outlets, such as supermarkets, throughout France.
 However, it seems likely that throughout the nineteenth and twentieth centuries, local producers used their own unique recipes according to time and place; the recipes used by local specialised outlets still vary considerably.

 A number of andouillettes sold as local specialities have nevertheless evolved or disappeared entirely, such as those of Villers-Cotterêts, which received a mention in the posthumously published Dictionary of Cuisine (Grand Dictionnaire de cuisine) by Alexandre Dumas.

 In his 2021 memoir Taste: My Life Through Food, actor Stanley Tucci wrote humorously about ordering an andouillette with Meryl Streep in a small French restaurant.
 Neither could stomach the dish.
 Nonetheless, world-class restaurants such as St. John have been built on the foundation of properly prepared offal.
 Offal dishes are an important element of many culinary traditions, and by making use of animal parts that might otherwise be discarded, they could be said to contribute to sustainability in food and farming.